Senate backs $854B bill to fund health, education, military

-WASHINGTON (AP) — The Senate approved an $854 billion measure Thursday that funds a range of domestic programs, including $675 billion for the Defense Department.
+WASHINGTON (AP) — The Senate approved an $854 billion measure Thursday that funds much of the government, including $675 billion for the Defense Department.

 The bill combines military spending with disbursements for Health and Human Services, Education, Labor and other agencies.